PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

 ### Roses

 Way back when, you could find the ancient Egyptians using roses to maintain their beauty.
 Roses are one of the most famous ingredients in natural based skin care.
 Rose petals are soothing and have anti-inflammatory actions on the skin.
 Roses are suitable for all skin types.
 Rose water is a popular way to use the petals and you can make it at home.
-The power of the rose doesn’t end after the blooming season; rose hips, the fruit that forms after a bloom, are an excellent source of vitamin C. Vitamin C is essential for maintaining healthy skin.
+The power of the rose doesn’t end after the blooming season; rosehips, the fruit that forms after a bloom, are an excellent source of vitamin C. Vitamin C is essential for maintaining healthy skin.
 Vitamin C promotes collagen production and fights free radicals.
-You can make rose hip jam or rose hip tea to reap the benefits of vitamin C.
+You can make rosehip jam or rosehip tea to reap the benefits of vitamin C.

 ![Rosehips in the fall ](https://ucarecdn.com/bc98a961-dcb8-40d2-84eb-d7018b120a50/DSC07656.JPG "Rosehips can be harvested in the fall")

 ### Yarrow

-In the herbal world, *Achillea millefolium*, or yarrow, has so many uses.
+In the herbal world, *Achillea millefolium*, or yarrow, has a lot of uses.
 Yarrow has been used as a styptic, meaning it can help control bleeding when used externally on wounds.
 Yarrow can help tighten the skin because it is astringent.
 It has substances that are helpful in controlling fungus and bacteria.
-Yarrow is commonly found in herbal salves and wound washes.
+Yarrow is used a lot in herbal salves and wound washes.
 Dried yarrow can be powdered and added to clay and other powdered herbs for a DIY clarifying face mask.

  A note of caution: while yarrow can beneficial for most skin, paradoxically, some people can experience contact dermatitis when in contact with it.
 If you’ve never used yarrow before, you might want to do a “patch test” to be safe.
 See below for more on the “patch test”.